Ali Ismail Yacqub

 Sheikh Ali was an influential member of the Somali National League, the party that dominated the former Somaliland Protectorate's politics.
-In 1960 he was elected MP from the Burao district representing the Rer Ainanshe, that same year he was appointed as Minister of Defence of the newly formed Somali Republic.
+In 1960 he was elected MP from the Burao district representing the Rer Ainanshe.
+In 1961 he was appointed Minister of Defence of the newly formed Somali Republic.
 The following year he led a delegation to Egypt and was a state guest of President Gamal Abdel Nasser, with whom he discussed military co-operation.
 In 1961 he ordered cross border raids into Ethiopia that destroyed several of their bases near the border.
 These skirmishes would later escalate and lead to the 1964 Ethiopian–Somali Border War.